 Identifying the decision-makers for host government procurement and understanding tender requirements are additional challenges for U.S. firms seeking to do business with the Kyrgyz government.
 Decision-making is opaque and companies often struggle to identify decision makers and correct points of contact within ministries and when submitting bids for government tenders.
 Working with a trusted local partner can mitigate these challenges and increase the chances of success.

-The Kyrgyz Republic joined the EAEU to strengthen economic integration and trade with member countries, and Kyrgyz migrant laborers now enjoy greater legal protections within the Union.
-However, the Kyrgyz Republic has struggled to harmonize its laws with EAEU policies and regulations, and thus far has yet to experience the full, tangible economic benefits of membership.
-Accession to the bloc may also negatively impact the Kyrgyz Republic’s non-EAEU trade, as the government has increased tariffs on hundreds of categories of goods to meet Union regulations.
+The Kyrgyz Republic acceded to the Eurasian Economic Union (EAEU), which also includes Belarus, Armenia, Kazakhstan, and Russia, in 2015.
+The country still struggles to harmonize its laws with EAEU policies and regulations.
+Accession has somewhat negatively impacted the Kyrgyz Republic’s non-EAEU trade due to higher Union tariff rates.
 Inadequate preparation for the implementation of EAEU requirements, non-standardized application of the common customs code, lack of qualified phytosanitary laboratories, and unclear documentation requirements continue to affect importers and exporters.